sonosaurus/sonobus/doc/README_WINDOWS.txt

 =======================

 Install the software by running 'SonoBus Installer' executable.
-It will allow you to install the standalone application and the VST plugins at your discretion.
+It will allow you to install the standalone application and the VST2, VST3, and AAX plugins at your discretion.

 When you first launch SonoBus, if Windows Gatekeeper prompts you to allow it access to both local and internet networks, give it permission.

 Please contact us at support@sonobus.net if you have any issues.

-It is HIGHLY recommended that you use an ASIO supported audio driver.
+It is **HIGHLY** recommended that you use an ASIO supported audio driver.
 You can install ASIO4ALL to enable ASIO for your built-in audio devices or any other that don't have a dedicated ASIO driver.
 Get ASIO4ALL at http://www.asio4all.org.